 Since October 2012, employers (starting with the largest) have had to begin automatically enrolling their employees into a pension scheme that meets certain minimum standards.
-This requirement is gradually being extended to organisations established from April 2012 onwards.
+This requirement was gradually extended to organisations established from April 2012 onwards.
+Since October 2018 all employers will be required to offer workplace pension schemes to eligible employees.
 In deciding how to meet their new obligations, some employers will have reviewed the design of their DB scheme.